srwxr-xr-x/SPT-CQB/README.md

 ## Installation

-You will need SPT version 3.11.x installed, and the latest FIKA mod installed as well.
+You will need **SPT version 3.11.x** installed, and the latest FIKA mod installed as well.
 Unzip and drag the mod into the root of your SPT install, where the EXE is located.
-The mod should not be under the path "SPTLocation/BepInEx/plugins/CQB.dll".
+The mod should not be under the path *SPTLocation/BepInEx/plugins/CQB.dll*.

 ### Reporting Issues and Bugs